andOrlando/minesweeperSweeper/README.md

-# minesweeper-sweeper
+# Minesweeper Sweeper
-solves GamesROB's minesweeper because I can't beat it without a robot myself
+Solves GamesROB's minesweeper (kind of) because I can't beat it without a robot myself

 Are you fed up with GamesROB's minesweeper?
 So am I. If you have this bot and you show your frustration, it'll do everything for you.
-All you have to do is type this simple line:
+It'll even lose for you All you have to do is type this simple line:

 `GamesROB's minesweeper sucks`